CNBC: History

+In March 2024, CNBC announced plans to add its personal finance brand “Make It” to weekend programming.
+Make It offers personal finance tips, career guidance, and other forms of advice-based content to consumers.
+According to CNBC, Make It-branded content (which launched in 2016) forms CNBC.com’s largest vertical.

+In April 2024, CNBC celebrated its 35th anniversary with a ceremony at the New York Stock Exchange.

+In November 2024, a Brazilian affiliate known as Times Brasil launched as CNBC's first local franchise in South America.
+It was founded by Douglas Tavolaro, who had originally founded CNN Brasil.

+On November 20, 2024, NBCUniversal announced its intent to spin off most of its cable networks, including CNBC, as a new publicly traded company controlled by Comcast shareholders (later announced to be called Versant).
+CNBC had largely operated autonomously from NBC News until Cesar Conde became head of the NBCUniversal News Group in 2020, after which the network began to engage in some resource sharing with the division.
+Due to the spin-off, it was announced on August 18, 2025, that CNBC would undergo a rebranding to reduce its ties to the NBC brand.
+The channel will retain the "CNBC" name (unlike sister network MSNBC, which will undergo a more significant rebrand to "MS NOW"), with future head Mark Lazarus acknowledging CNBC's original initialism as a factor.

+In 2025, CNBC launched a new subscription streaming platform known as CNBC+, which offers live and on-demand streaming of CNBC and CNBC World programming.
+The service is also available in bundles with CNBC Pro, and an "all-access" tier also bundled with CNBC Investing Club.

 Physical stores

 CNBC has a licensing partnership with Paradies Lagardère to operate retail locations in United States airports branded as CNBC News, CNBC Express, and CNBC SmartShop.
 The stores sell CNBC-branded merchandise as well as snacks and drinks.

+The CNBC stores first launched in 2001, when the company announced plans to open as many as 100 airport shops in the United States.
+As of 2024, CNBC airport stores continue to expand, with a Pensacola International Airport location unveiled in Florida that November.

 Criticism

 CNBC has been criticized for allegedly amplifying bull and bear markets, particularly in the run-up to the dot-com bubble and the subprime mortgage crisis a decade later.
-In response to these criticisms, CNBC anchors have pointed to the size of the market and noted that influencing it is "a little out of our reach."
+In response to these criticisms, CNBC anchors have pointed to the size of the market and noted that influencing it is "a little out of our reach".

 Jon Stewart on Comedy Central's The Daily Show has been a vocal critic of CNBC and some of its personalities, beginning after comments were made by Rick Santelli.
 Despite the lack of direct comments by the network, several personalities have defended their predictions and comments.

 CNBC was accused by the Obama administration of "cable chatter"—the excessive and sometimes brutal discussion on a particular topic, often one-sided.